 Congress must also ensure the internet is a level playing field

 Some critics have said that if people wanted to protect their privacy, they could simply choose to use different services.
 This argument doesn’t really hold up under close inspection.
 Big Tech companies dominate the internet and the platforms you use to access it.
 They have also used their size, power, and wealth to tilt the internet in their favor and eliminate or hobble privacy-focused competitors.
 This means issues around fair competition in the online marketplace are also privacy issues.

 Congress must act to make the internet more competitive.
-Antitrust legislation that addresses self-preferencing via default apps, unfair app store fees, and other abusive practices would allow privacy-focused start-ups to compete with Big Tech companies on a level playing field.
+Antitrust legislation that addresses self-preferencing via default apps(new window), unfair app store fees(new window), and other abusive practices would allow privacy-focused start-ups to compete with Big Tech companies on a level playing field.

 This may sound disheartening to many US citizens, who have come to expect little from Congress and are still let down.
 But this does not have to be the case — members of Congress answer to the people of the United States.

 If you are a US citizen and you want Congress to empower the FTC to protect your privacy and make the internet a level playing field, contact your representative(new window).